 Beknown and Beloved

-Before G-d carries out His plan to destroy Sodom on account of the incorrigible wickedness of its citizens, He first discloses to Avraham what is about to occur.
-Avraham is privy to the workings of G-d because Avraham is to become a great and mighty nation, and through it, all the nations of the Earth will be blessed.
-More, the reason Avraham will bear this great nation is revealed: Ki y’daativ: For I have known him, so that he may command his children and his household after him to keep the way of G-d, to practice dutiful benevolence, and justice.
+Before Hashem carries out His plan to destroy Sodom on account of the incorrigible wickedness of its citizens, He first discloses to Avraham what is about to occur.
+Avraham is privy to the workings of Hashem because Avraham is to become a great and mighty nation, and through it, all the nations of the Earth will be blessed.
+More, the reason Avraham will bear this great nation is revealed: Ki y’daativ: For I have known him, so that he may command his children and his household after him to keep the way of Hashem, to practice dutiful benevolence, and justice.
 (Ber.
 18:18-19).
 Avraham is chosen not for his own sake, but for the sake of the great nation that he will found and educate.
-As the father and educator of this nation, Avraham is given insight into G-d’s decisionsin order to charge it with its eternal, noble mission.
+As the father and educator of this nation, Avraham is given insight into Hashem’s decisions, in order to charge it with its eternal, noble mission.
 This knowledge will assist and guide him in a most awesome educational task.

-G-d allows Avraham insight into His ways because He knows Avraham.
+Hashem allows Avraham insight into His ways because He knows Avraham.
 Yadah — to know — means to perceive by distinguishing characteristics.
 In the relationship between man and wife, it refers to marital intimacy.
-In the relationship of G-d to man, knowledge means Divine Providence, where the knowledge of man is expressed in direct involvement in the happenings of his life.
+In the relationship of Hashem to man, knowledge means Divine Providence, where the knowledge of man is expressed in direct involvement in the happenings of his life.

-One who is not a devoted follower of G-d is under G-d’s general providence.
-In Vayikra we are warned: If one walks with G-d casually, and only incidentally performs the Will of G-d — when it is convenient or coincident — then G-d will so walk incidentally with him; his fate and fortune will be left to the vicissitudes of chance.
-But the righteous whose sole aim in life is to do G-d’s Will on Earth, and thereby make their mission align with the Almighty’s, may cast their burdens and all their needs on their Provider, as they are treated with special providence.
+One who is not a devoted follower of Hashem is under Hashem’s general providence.
+In Vayikra we are warned: If one walks with Hashem casually, and only incidentally performs the Divine Will — when it is convenient or coincident — then Hashem will so walk incidentally with him.
+His fate and fortune will be left to the vicissitudes of chance.
+But the righteous, whose sole aim in life is to do Hashem’s Will on earth, and thereby make their mission align with the Almighty’s, may cast their burdens and all their needs on their Provider, as they are treated with special providence.

-When Avraham’s children live these truths, they too are known and beloved, and graced with that special Divine providence.
+When Avraham’s offspring live these truths, they too are known and beloved, and graced with that special Divine Providence.